When shall we three meet again?

 Lay on, Macduff.

-William Shakespeare, if that indeed was his real name, was an obscure writer of Elizabethan entertainments about whom little is known.
+William Shakespeare, if that indeed was his real name, was an obscure writer of Elizabethan entertainments about whom little is known....
 Just kidding.
 But only partly.
-For the poet.... more
+The poet and.... more

 Macbeth was actually king of Scotland for seventeen years, though you would never get this from Shakespeare's most popular play.
 Historians consider Macbeth and his wife to have been relatively good and decent rulers, far from the guilt-ridden tyrants of Macbeth.
 But the factually true story would have made far less effective drama and told us fewer truths of human nature.

 It's also strangely appropriate that the play should misrepresent history so drastically, for its central theme is the reversal of good and bad.

 Just look at the many dark and tumultuous expressions remembered from Macbeth (see "Great lines").
 Not to mention the famous monologue of the despairing king in the last act:

 To-morrow, and to-morrow, and to-morrow,